GaganBP/GaganBP.github.io/README.md

 ---

-## ✅ Why Choose Me?
+## ✅ Why Work With Me?

-- Working Data Analyst with real-world experience
+- Real-world experience as a working Data Analyst
-- Specializes in creating value through clean, visual, and structured data
+- Now accepting freelance projects (short-term or ongoing)
-- Reliable communication and professional results
+- Reliable, detail-oriented, and focused on delivering value through data
-- Committed to helping you understand and use your data better
+- Passionate about clean visuals and practical insights

-➡ Ready to get started?
-Check out my portfolio: [gaganbp.github.io](https://gaganbp.github.io)
+➡️ Let’s connect — visit [gaganbp.github.io](https://gaganbp.github.io) to learn more.